Where to See Seals in San Diego: La Jolla Seal Rookery

 2. La Jolla Cove and La Jolla Cove Beach

 The sea lions haul out at La Jolla Cove all year round.
 You can see the adults and babies lounging on the rocky points and sunbathing at all times.
-The marine animals seem to pay little to no attention to passerby who venture onto the rocks for better pictures.
+The marine animals seem to pay little to no attention to passersby who venture onto the rocks for better pictures.
 The area, however, may be slippery.

 Some of these seals relocate to La Jolla Cove Beach in early morning or late afternoon when the area isn’t crowded.
 You can descend to the beach or admire the pinnipeds from the boardwalk.